newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 | Chicago     | Tablet  | 320.00 |
 | Chicago     | Laptop  | 1250.00|

-Lets put together `Price` of products for each `Location` which is called grouping.
-The table after `GROUP BY` Location looks like this:
+Let's put together the `Price` of products for each `Location` which is called grouping.
+The table after the `GROUP BY` Location looks like this:
 | Location    | Price  |
 |-------------|--------|
 | Chicago     | 1150.00|